Kav-K/GPTDiscord/README.md

 - **REDO ON EDIT** - When you edit a prompt, it will automatically be resent to GPT3 and the response updated!

+- **Fully async!** - The bot will never be blocked when processing someone else's request, allowing for use in large servers with multiple messages per second!

 # Features
 - **Directly prompt GPT3 with `!g <prompt>`**